nnnnnnn0090/pycgi/README.md

     </html>
     ```

-2. Access it by visiting `http://localhost:8000/index.pycgi` in your web browser.
+2. Open your web browser and visit `http://localhost:8000/index.pycgi` to see your newly created page.

 ## How it Works